dms-vep/dms-vep-pipeline/plot_legends/antibody_escape_legend.md

 The options at the bottom of the plot let you modify the display, such as by selecting how many different variants a mutation must be seen in to be shown (*minimum times seen*), how many different experimental replicates the mutation was measured in (*minimum n_models*), what site summary statistic to show, etc.

+You can also filter by the functional effects of mutations.
+Mutations removed by this filter are shown as dark gray squares in the heat map to distinguish unmeasured mutations from ones measured to be deleterious.

 The *minimum max of escape at site* is useful to select the sites where mutations confer the most escape.

 For more details on the escape values and what they mean, see the documentation for the *polyclonal* software package at [https://jbloomlab.github.io/polyclonal/](https://jbloomlab.github.io/polyclonal/)